Secrets It’s Perfectly OK to Keep From Your Spouse

 You splurge on a pricey bag or pair of shoes

 Being a shopaholic is one thing.
-(These are signs you could have a shopping addiction.)
 But if you occasionally treat yourself to something nice—as long as you can afford it—your spouse might not be upset anyway.
 Consider giving each of you a monthly budget that allows you to spend a certain amount of money on whatever you want, says Goldstein.
 He says, “If you want to spend that money on shoes, it’s none of his business, as long as it fits into the budget.”

 You don’t share your friend’s secrets